 For a moment, consider mercury, a silver metallic poisonous metal but also the mythical messenger of the Roman gods and diety of trade.
-It's from this name we have 'merchandise'.
-Mixed with sulphur, it becomes the red pigment that adorns the walls of ancient Pompeii.
-Here is a Mercury that I sketched out in clay this Sunday while it was raining.
+It's from this

-The circle diameter of 4.125" is precisely that of my drains on the deck outside, so I'm just a few steps away from new bronze at the foundry.
+I'm just a few steps away from new bronze at the foundry.
 You might be asking yourself, 'why are there no drain holes if it's supposed to be a drain'?
-Those will be drilled when I make a wax master from the plaster mold.
+Those

 Besides the function of making hatters crazy when smoothing felt or switching electricity on or off depending on an angle, mercury was also used in the past to separate gold flakes from other soil and dust.
 When thinking of nature in its most pristine forms, I still remember the time my dad took me 'gold panning' in the headwaters of a clear perfect Colorado stream.
 It took a while to get there driving up the side of a large mountain on a winding road.